-I received this book for free from Netgalley in exchange for an honest review.
+I received this book for free from Netgalley for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.The Good Mother Myth by Various Mothers.
 Edited by Avital Norman Nathman

 Published by Seal Press on Dec.
 31, 2013